MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/minidriver-operations.md

 ### HID minidriver extension

 A HID minidriver device extension is device-specific, and is only used by a HID minidriver.
-The HID class driver allocates the memory for the minidriver device extension when the class driver creates its device extension for a functional device object ([*FDO*](https://msdn.microsoft.com/library/windows/hardware/ff556280#wdkgloss-fdo)).
+The HID class driver allocates the memory for the minidriver device extension when the class driver creates its device extension for a functional device object (*FDO*).
 The HID minidriver specifies the size of its device extension when it registers the minidriver with the HID class driver.
 The size is specified by the **DeviceExtensionSize** member of a [**HID\_MINIDRIVER\_REGISTRATION**](https://msdn.microsoft.com/library/windows/hardware/ff539929) structure.

 ### <a href="" id="using-the-hid-device-extension-structure"></a>Using the HID\_DEVICE\_EXTENSION structure

-A HID minidriver must use a [**HID\_DEVICE\_EXTENSION**](https://msdn.microsoft.com/library/windows/hardware/ff539896) structure as the layout for the device extension created by the HID class driver for a functional device object ([*FDO*](https://msdn.microsoft.com/library/windows/hardware/ff556280#wdkgloss-fdo)).
+A HID minidriver must use a **HID\_DEVICE\_EXTENSION**).
 The HID class driver sets the members of this structure when it initializes the FDO.
 A HID minidriver must not change the information in this structure.

 A HID\_DEVICE\_EXTENSION structure contains the following members: